-\$50 copayment for each Medicare-covered diagnostic hearing exam.
+\$50 copayment for Medicare-covered diagnostic hearing exam.

-HIV screening

-For people who ask for an HIV screening test or who are at increased risk for HIV infection, we cover:

-• One screening exam every 12 months.

-For women who are pregnant, we cover:

-• Up to three screening exams during a pregnancy.

-There is no coinsurance, copayment, or deductible for beneficiaries eligible for Medicare-covered preventive HIV screening.
+Services that are covered for you What you must pay when you get these services HIV screening For people who ask for an HIV screening test or who are at increased risk for HIV infection, we cover: One screening exam every 12 months For women who are pregnant, we cover: Up to three screening exams during a pregnancy What you must pay when you get these services There is no coinsurance, copayment, or deductible for members eligible for Medicare-covered preventive HIV screening.

-Home health agency care
+Home health agency care\